The Buddha shares the consequences for a person acting with a corrupted mind.

-ITI 20 Paduṭṭhacitta sutta - Upset Mind
+ITI 20 Paduṭṭhacitta sutta - Corrupted Mind

 Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

-This was said by the Blessed One, said by the Arahant, as I have heard:
+This was said by the Blessed One, said by the Awakened One, as I have heard:

 “Idhāhaṁ, bhikkhave, ekaccaṁ puggalaṁ paduṭṭhacittaṁ evaṁ cetasā ceto paricca pajānāmi: ‘imamhi cāyaṁ samaye puggalo kālaṁ kareyya yathābhataṁ nikkhitto evaṁ niraye’.
 Taṁ kissa hetu?
 Cittaṁ hissa, bhikkhave, paduṭṭhaṁ.
 Cetopadosahetu kho pana, bhikkhave, evam’idhekacce sattā kāyassa bhedā paraṁ maraṇā apāyaṁ duggatiṁ vinipātaṁ nirayaṁ upapajjantī”ti.

-“Here, bhikkhus, I discern with the mind, after having examined a certain person with an |upset::angry, irritable or offended [paduṭṭha]| mind as follows: ‘If this person were to die at this very moment, they would be reborn in |hell::a place of intense suffering, lit. no good fortune [niraya]|, just as if they were carried and |placed::dropped, set aside [nikkhitta]| there.’
+“Here, |bhikkhus,::::| encompassing the mind of a certain person with my own mind, I |discern::distinguish, understand, know clearly [pajānāti]| they have a |corrupted::angry, upset [paduṭṭha]| mind: ‘If this person were to die at this very moment, they would be reborn in |hell::a place of intense suffering, lit. no good fortune [niraya]|, just as if they were carried and |placed::dropped, set aside [nikkhitta]| there.’
 What is the reason for this?
-Because their mind is upset.
-Due to mental corruption, bhikkhus, some beings, with the breaking up of the body, after death, are reborn |in a state of loss::in a state of misery [apāya]|, in a bad destination, in a |realm of downfall::realm of misery [vinipāta]|, in hell.”
+Because their mind is corrupted.
+Due to mental corruption, |bhikkhus,::::| some beings, with the breaking up of the body, after death, are reborn |in a state of loss::in a state of misery [apāya]|, in a bad destination, in a |realm of downfall::realm of misery [vinipāta]|, in hell.”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: